esketit-git/aSSL/README.md

-# aSSL Ajax SSL an SSL implementation in Javascript
+# aSSL Ajax SSL - end to end encryption with Javascript
 aSSL SSL over Ajax, enables the client to negotiate a secret random 128-bit key with the server using the RSA algorithm.
 Once the connection has been established, the data will be sent and received using AES algorithm.

 aSSL implements a technology similar to SSL without HTTPS over http.